 If you’re one of these people, evergreen courses might be for you.

 The very busy entrepreneur who has multiple revenue streams.
-While we personally think online courses are the best way to make money online (not biased at all 😉 ) we have thousands of instructors who all have different business models.
+We have thousands of instructors who all have different business models.
 If you want courses to be something on the side to bring in a little extra cash without much stress, evergreen launches may be for you.

 The academy creator who plans on have dozens, or even hundreds, of online courses.
 You’re the ones who are churning out online courses like it’s your job (and maybe it is!) and there is no way you could possible do open–close launches for every single one.
 It makes more sense for you to promote your school as a whole rather than each of your individual courses.